QUASI EXPERIMENTS

 • Natural experiments are retrospective because the IV is not determined by the researcher, but the groups are naturally assigned.

-• Non-equivalent quasi-experiments are prospective, so the IV is determined by the researcher, but the groups are naturally assigned due to ethical or practical constraints.
+• Non-equivalent quasi-experiments are prospective, so the IV is determined or selected by the researcher, but the groups are naturally assigned due to ethical or practical constraints.

-Thus, all natural experiments are quasi-experiments, but not all quasi-experiments are natural experiments
+Thus, natural experiments are often classified as quasi-experiments, but not all quasi-experiments are natural experiments.

 Rebecca Sylvia